GeorgeHahn/bpfproxy/DEMO_GUIDE.md

 This script will:
 1. Start all Docker containers
 2. Test normal connection (without interception)
-3. Start BPFHook to intercept traffic from `source-client`
+3. Start BPFHook to intercept incoming connections to `target-server`
 4. Redirect intercepted traffic to the proxy
 5. Show proxy logs demonstrating the interception
 6. Automatically stop BPFHook at the end